Sainzerjj/SFERD/README.md

 # SFERD

-## Official Code for paper: "Reducing Spatial Fitting Error in Distillation of Denoising Diffusion Models"
+## Official implementation for paper: "Reducing Spatial Fitting Error in Distillation of Denoising Diffusion Models"
 ## Abstract
 We propose **S**patial **F**itting-**E**rror **R**eduction **D**istillation model ($\textbf{SFERD}$).
 SFERD utilizes attention guidance from the teacher model and a designed semantic gradient predictor to reduce the student's fitting error.
 Empirically, our proposed model facilitates high-quality sample generation in a few function evaluations (2~4 steps).
 To gain insight from our exploration of the self-attention maps of diffusion models and for detailed explanations, please see our Paper and Project Page.